 However, due to their extravagance and stunning form, this culture has started spreading to different parts of the country with women of many regions practising their hand at a Sikh jewel.

 South Indian Jewellery

 Moving on to the apex of the Indian subcontinent, let’s have a look at the various types of South-Indian jewellery.
-Temple jewellery, which is a signature of southern origin, has now spread to the Northern, Eastern and Western parts of the country, and is actively worn by modern women experimenting with cross-cultural styles.
-This helps add distinctiveness to their look and instils a sense of uniqueness.
+Temple jewellery, which is a signature of southern origin, has now spread to the Northern, Eastern, and Western parts of the country, and is actively worn by modern women experimenting with cross-cultural styles.
+This helps add distinctiveness to their look and instills a sense of uniqueness.

 Temple style includes necklaces, earrings, kamarbands, maang-tikas and similar, and are inscribed with motifs or figures of divine figures on gold and diamond.

 Worn with splendid Kanjeevaram sarees, another famous jewellery in the South are the diamond accessories combined with pearls and rubies that are worn as chokers and hairpins by women.

 In West Bengal, jewellery is a symbol of pride for women.
 It adds sophistication and class to the look and even the simplest choices leave a lasting impact.
 Gold is a popular choice among Bengali women, symbolizing class.
 Kaan Bala is found here, which are earrings in the shape of the ear and are mostly made of gold.
 Along with this, the Chik necklace is an extremely renowned piece of jewellery in Bengali culture.
 It is a form of choker necklace that can not be set beyond the collar bone.
 It is not only worn by brides during their wedding ceremonies but also by women during important occasions, like the celebrated Durga Puja.